 $250,000-$499,999: Trustees Circle

 $500,000-$999,999: Chair's Circle

 Arch Klumph Society Family Circle

-Existing Arch Klumph Society members who give $250,000 or more can honor a family member as part of the Arch Klumph Society Family Circle.
-Children, grandchildren, parents, siblings, and grandparents are eligible.
+Current Arch Klumph Society members who give an additional $250,000 or more can honor a family member as part of the Arch Klumph Society Family Circle.
+Children, grandchildren, siblings, parents, and grandparents are eligible.

 Arch Klumph Society Family Circle honorees are eligible for the following benefits:

-- Their portraits and names added to the Arch Klumph Society kiosk at Rotary International World Headquarters
+- Their portraits and names added to the Arch Klumph Society interactive display at Rotary International World Headquarters

 - Their names listed in Arch Klumph Society publications

 - An Arch Klumph Society pin or pendant